vele616/monorepo/packages/jobboard/website/content/jobs/senior-software-engineer-current-job-openings-at-magic-leap-inc--WzTJP.md

 jobType: "software"

 companyWebsite: "https://boards.greenhouse.io/magicleapinc"
-summary: "Current Job Openings at Magic Leap, Inc. is looking for a senior that has strong experience with 3D development in Unity is required."
+summary: "Magic Leap, Inc. is looking for a senior that has strong experience with 3D development in Unity is required."
 summaryBackup: "Love #unity, #content, #python?
 Check out this job post!"
 featured: 1
 ---